Kids on rides at Sydney Royal Easter Show

 • Darling Harbour

 Game on, Sydney.
-Last summer, Australia’s very first interactive gaming rooms opened in Darling Harbour, offering full-scale, immersive versions of Squid Game, Angry Birds, Ghostbusters and a whole lot more.
+In early 2024, Australia’s very first interactive gaming rooms opened in Darling Harbour, offering full-scale, immersive versions of Squid Game, Angry Birds, Ghostbusters and a whole lot more.
 Little ones aged five and up can come for the adventure, too, with light-hearted games featuring beloved characters from Paw Patrol and Shaun the Sheep.
-You can find Immersive Gamebox next door to Sea Life, with sessions running daily from 10am until 6pm on weekdays and 8pm on Friday and Saturday nights.
+You can find Immersive Gamebox next door to Sea Life Sydney Aquarium, with sessions running daily from 10am until 7pm Sundays through Thursdays, and until 8pm on Friday and Saturday nights.

 Melissa Woodley